philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 #use "topfind";;
 #require "sqlite3";;

-let rule head select froms where =
+(* Eh, you get the idea I hope.
+Maybe I'll finish this later.
+This is what bits and bobbles is for *) let rule head select froms where =
     let ts = ref (List.map (fun _ -> -1) body) in
     let sql =